- Home

 - Morgan Lake Park

 Morgan Lake is located just a few miles outside of La Grande and provides the citizens of Union County an inexpensive, easily accessible area for a broad range of outdoor recreational activities, including fishing, camping and nature hikes.
-Gates have been installed to prevent the entry of motorized vehicles during the winter months, but patrons can still walk in and enjoy the beutiful winter scenry.
+Gates have been installed to prevent the entry of motorized vehicles during the winter months, but patrons can still walk in and enjoy the beautiful winter scenery.

 The Lake is stocked annually with 23,000 finger length and up to 2,000 legal size rainbow trout.
 No motors are allowed on the Lake.